 Prior to the filing of this Report, I have conferred with Servicer and the Monitoring Committee about my findings and I have provided each with a copy of my Report.
-Immediately after filing this Report, a copy of this Report will be provided to Servicer's Board of Directors, or a committee of the Board designated by Servicer.18
+Immediately after filing this Report, I will provide a copy of this Report to Company's Board of Directors, or a committee of the Board designated by Servicer.